janosimas/heroes_server/Users.md

 ### POST /ListUsers [admin]

-The `input` information can be used to paginate the list of users, the maximum number of users listed is 100, mor then that and only 100 users are returned.
+The `input` information can be used to paginate the list of users, the maximum number of users listed is 100, more then that and only 100 users are returned.

 input: [may be empty]
 ```